 If your import fields are already aligned with Google's expected format, you need to map the internal fields to Google's fields by following these steps:

-- Go to the [Your Google Shopping feed] and click on the Finalize tab.
+- Go to the [Your Google Shopping feed] and click on the Mapping tab.

 - Match each Google Shopping field ('Channel field name') with the corresponding field from your data ('Internal field').

-Note: Make sure the data in your internal field corresponds with the format Google requests.
-For example, for 'Availability', Google only accepts the values in_stock, out_of_stock, preorder, or backorder.
-Check the format Google requires by hovering over the (?) question mark in the 'Description' column.
+Note: Make sure the data in your internal field corresponds with the format Google requires.
+For example, for 'availability', Google only accepts the values in_stock, out_of_stock, preorder, or backorder.
+Check the 'Description' column for value and format suggestions.

 Step 4: Create rules to enrich, filter, and refine your product data